Healthy Versus Toxic Friendships

 What are 3 clear signs that a friendship is toxic?

-The friend constantly wishes to focus on him/herself and seldom shows genuine interest in your life.
-You may get the feeling that your greatest contribution to the friendship is being an audience for your friend.
-When you attempt to share something that is of interest to you, perhaps a recent success or some goal, the conversation is quickly turned back so that it focuses on your friend instead.
+The friend who constantly wishes to focus on him/herself and seldom shows genuine interest in your life.
+You may feel that your greatest contribution to the friendship is being an audience not a participant in their life.

 Another sign of toxicity is when your friend cannot be counted upon.
 He or she agrees to meet you and frequently fails to show up or cancels at the last moment.
 When you ask a favor the friend seldom responds favorably, but expects you to respond every time a favor is requested.

-The last sign of a toxic friend is tough to miss.
-You find that your accomplishments, goals, and ideas are frequently dismissed as unimportant.
-After awhile just bringing them up makes you cringe because your friend’s response is to either ignore or criticize what you’ve said.
 Sharing that you received a promotion at work is met with “Well, it took a while, but I suppose it’s better late than never.”
 You are about to buy your first house and your friend responds “Nice little starter home.
-My first home was much bigger, but of course I could afford it and I guess you needed to stay within a tight budget.”
+My first home was much bigger, but of course, I could afford it, and I guess you needed to stay within a tight budget.”

-Instead of being appreciated for who your are, you are valued for what you can do for them.
+Instead of being appreciated for who you are, you are valued for what you can do for them.
 It’s not unusual for deeply toxic friendships to eventually create the conditions for depression or anxiety.

 What are three ways someone can end a toxic friendship?